ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : any serializable information about an Artifact.
 To help interpretation of Statements, they must be tagged with a media type (as specified in {{RFC6838}}).
 A Statement may represent a Software Bill Of Materials (SBOM) that lists the ingredients of a software Artifact, an endorsement or attestation about an Artifact, indicate the End of Life (EOL), redirection to a newer version,  or any content an Issuer wishes to publish about an Artifact.
-The additional Statements about an artifact are correlated by the Subject defined in the {{CWT_CLAIMS}} protected header.
+The additional Statements about an Artifact are correlated by the Subject defined in the {{CWT_CLAIMS}} protected header.
 The Statement is considered opaque to Transparency Service, and MAY be encrypted.

 Subject:

 : This term has the same definition as in RFC8392, which relies on the definition in RFC7519.
-The "sub" (subject) claim identifies the principal that is the subject of the CWT.
+The `sub` (subject) claim identifies the principal that is the subject of the CWT.
 The claims in a CWT are normally statements about the subject.
-In SCITT, "sub" identifies the entity about which statements, and receipts are made.
+In SCITT, `sub` identifies the entity about which statements, and receipts are made.
-The subject value MUST either be scoped to be locally unique in the context of the issuer or be globally unique.
+The subject value MUST either be scoped to be locally unique in the context of the Issuer or be globally unique.
 The processing of this claim is generally application specific.
-The "sub" value is a case-sensitive string containing a StringOrURI value.
+The `sub` value is a case-sensitive string containing a StringOrURI value.
 Issuer's use `sub` to identify the entity about which they are making Signed Statements.
 Transparency Services use `sub` to identify the entity about which they are issuing a Receipt.